lilwon/lilwon.github.io/_posts/2021-07-18-Kimsetsu-no-Yaiba-Puzzle.md

 cry.
 The movie was on par to the anime series and ufotable did an amazing job being faithful to the manga.

-## The Puzzle
+## Puzzle Building
 I was bored one day and was looking through Amazon JP to see if they had any puzzles available.
-I always used [HLJ](https://www.hlj.com/) to buy all my Japanese jigsaw puzzles, but their good puzzles are always sold out or backordered.
+I always use [HLJ](https://www.hlj.com/) to buy all my Japanese jigsaw puzzles, but their good puzzles are always sold out or backordered.

 <figure style="width: 200px" class="align-right">